stefan-hoeck/idris2-streams/README.md

 R {outcome = Succeeded (), output = [All 1, O 0, O 1, O 2, O 3, O 4, Rel 1]}
 ```

-From now on, I'm not going to print the REPL for every additional
+From now on, I'm not going to print the REPL output for every additional
 example.
 Feel free to run your own experiments.

 Concatenating streams should take resource management into account: